"This is your big day," he begins. "This is the day you select your class leaders."

 The names of the Gray candidates who have nominated themselves are written on the SmartBoard and the voting begins.
 Heads go down on the desks and hands go up in the air.
 When they lift their heads, there is one name left on the board and a whoop of congratulations fill the air.
 Even the other gray candidates are clapping.

 Voting for the Red captains follows the same process - with one wrinkle.
 Every fifth grader on the Red team throws his or her hat into the ring.
 Everybody is putting themselves out on the line.

 "That takes courage," says the Head of School.

 When it's over, as the winners shyly accept congratulations from their classmates, there is relief in some of the students' eyes.
 They are secretly glad they didn't win.
 For now, it was enough to try.

-It's 11:10 when the Headmaster leaves.
+It's 11:10 when the Head of School leaves.
 Time for the fifth graders to get back to the battlefield, where they left Robert E. Lee standing under the scorching mid-day sun, about to make another momentous decision.